Last Updated: April 5, 2021

 If I get the vaccine, do I still need to wear a mask and avoid close contact with others?

 Yes.
 As experts learn more about the protection that COVID-19 vaccines provide under real-life conditions, everyone must continue to use safety precautions, like covering your mouth and nose with a mask, washing hands often, and staying at least 6 feet away from others.
 Together, COVID-19 vaccination and following CDC's recommendations for protecting yourself and others offer the best protection from getting and spreading COVID-19.
+Read the CDC's guidelines for when you have been fully vaccinated.

 Will this vaccine interact with other vaccines?